The Town That Dreaded Sundown (1976 film): Modern

-In recent retrospectives, The Town That Dreaded Sundown has been praised for its tension and pioneering influence on the “true crime slasher” subgenre.
-Scott Weinberg from FEARnet gave the film a positive review, in writing it is, "Arguably the most accomplished feature from the late Charles B. Pierce."
+In recent retrospectives, The Town That Dreaded Sundown has been praised for its tension and pioneering influence on the "true crime slasher" subgenre.
+Scott Weinberg from Fearnet gave the film a positive review, in writing it is, "Arguably the most accomplished feature from the late Charles B. Pierce."
 He specified, "while the movie offers a slightly stodgy 'voice-over' narration and some moments that seem plucked straight out of '1970s police procedural 101', including a few painful moments of cop-related comic relief, it also delivers some legitimately effective atmosphere, several cool character actors doing fine work, and a handful of sincerely creepy moments."

 Bloody Disgusting gave the film five "skulls" in a review by Patrick Cooper, who wrote that it is "a hugely entertaining atmospheric thriller," and that "the only parts that fumble a bit are the regrettable comedic moments... these well-intentioned bits sharply interrupt the serious ambiance of the film, but at least they're few and spaced far enough apart that they don't ruin the whole thing."

-Film review aggregator Rotten Tomatoes reported an approval rating of 42%, based on 12 reviews, with a rating average of 5.3/10.